Mukhammadali/react-native-monorepo/README.md

 # React Native [Web] + Monorepo

-### THIS REPOSITORY IS BUILT ON TOP OF [react-native-web-monorepo](https://github.com/brunolemos/react-native-web-monorepo).
+### This repository was inspired by [react-native-web-monorepo](https://github.com/brunolemos/react-native-web-monorepo).
 Huge thanks to Brunolemos!

 What is different?